 We espouse a different approach, one that starts with identifying your business goals and digital marketing objectives, then maps the right KPIs and benchmarks needed to achieve your goals.
 This approach will enable you to build a solid marketing analytics foundation on which to grow and shine.

-To get started, review this checklist to see how strong your analytics foundation is, then complete our worksheet to start fine-tuning your analytics program:
+To get started, review this checklist to start assessing your analytics foundation:

 1. Business Goals